naren4b/weekend-study/Kubernetes/rbac/README.md

 #### Generate Certification Signing Request (CSR)
 ```
 openssl req -new -key naren.key -out naren.csr -subj "/CN=naren/O=dev/O=example.org"

+# CN: This will be set as username
+# O: Org name.
+This is actually used as a group by kubernetes while authenticating/authorizing users.
+You could add as many as you need
 ```
 ### Choose out of two options
 ### - Option 1 (if you have access to CA files )